Do You Need a Licence to Fly drones in the US, UK, and Canada ?

 UK Regulations for Flying RC Planes

-You will need to take a test to fly a remote control aircraft or drone in the UK, and register your RC plane.
+You will need to take a test to fly a remote control aircraft or drone over 100g in the UK, and register your RC plane or drone.

-The law requires that anyone operating an unmanned aircraft outdoors which weighs more than 250g is registered as an Operator with the Civil Aviation Authority (CAA) and able to provide evidence of their competency.
+The law requires that anyone operating an unmanned aircraft outdoors that weighs more than 100g is registered as an Operator with the Civil Aviation Authority (CAA) and able to provide evidence of their competency.

 Registration is called “Operator ID” and the competency test is “Flyer ID”.
 It could be that, as a parent, you apply for an operator ID, and your child applies for a flyer ID to be able to fly the plane.
 Parents need to register their children under 13.